JevinChokshi/Term-Analytics-And-Theme-Modeling/README.md

 * Sample outputs are included for demonstration
 * The pipeline is modular and can be adapted to similar datasets
 * Some domain-specific details have been abstracted for general use
+* This pipeline is a submodule of a larger high-dimensional HIV research workflow.
+It focuses on a specific analytical task while the overarching project remains confidential.

 ---